.png-674b52368b309.jpg)

 use Illuminate\Support\Facades\Route;use Illuminate\Foundation\Application;use Illuminate\Foundation\Configuration\Exceptions;use Illuminate\Foundation\Configuration\Middleware; return Application::configure(basePath: dirname(__DIR__)) ->withRouting( using: function () { $centralDomains = config('tenancy.central_domains'); foreach ($centralDomains as $domain) { Route::middleware('web') ->domain($domain) ->group(base_path('routes/web.php')); } Route::middleware('web')->group(base_path('routes/tenant.php')); }, web: __DIR__.'/../routes/web.php', commands: __DIR__.'/../routes/console.php', health: '/up', ) ->withMiddleware(function (Middleware $middleware) { // }) ->withExceptions(function (Exceptions $exceptions) { // })->create();

-Now, what is that central domain
+Now, what is that central domain?

-as a central domain, and everything else will be subdomains.
+It comes from the config/tenancy.php.
+In our case, it will be project.test as a central domain, and everything else will be subdomains.

-, register, and then will be redirected to their subdomain, which will be covered by tenant routes.
+So, someone will go to project.test, register, and then will be redirected to their subdomain, which will be covered by tenant routes.

 config/tenancy.php: